learnbyexample/vim_reference/vim_reference_guide.md

 ## Arrow motions

 The four arrow keys can be used in Vim to move around, just like other text editors.
-Vim also maps them to four characters in Normal mode.
+Vim also maps them to four letters in Normal mode.

 * `h` or `←` move left by one character within the current line
 * `j` or `↓` move down by one line
 * `k` or `↑` move up by one line
 * `l` or `→` move right by one character within the current line

-Vim offers plenty of other motion commands.
+Vim offers a plethora of motion commands.
 Several sections will discuss them later in this chapter.

 >![info](./images/info.svg) You can use the `whichwrap` setting to allow `←` and `→` arrow keys to cross lines.
 For example, `:set ww+=<,>` tells Vim to allow left and right arrow keys to move across lines in Normal and Visual modes.
 Add `h` and `l` to this comma separated list if want those commands to cross lines as well.

 ## Cut

 There are various ways to delete text.
-All of these commands can be prefixed with a **count** value. `d` and `c` commands can accept any motion commands.
+All of these commands can be prefixed with a **count** value. `d` and `c` commands can accept any of the motion commands.
 Only arrow motion examples are shown in this section, many more variations will be discussed later in this chapter.

 * `dd` delete the current line
 * `2dd` delete the current line and the line below it (total 2 lines)